How to Install JDK?

 JDK has bare minimum requirements for disk space and RAM for the 64-bit Windows platform.
 It requires around 800 MB disk space to install JDK, as JRE also gets installed along with it.
-JDK requires 128 MB memory space to successfully run JDK.
+JDK requires 128 MB of memory space to run JDK successfully.
 This is the minimum RAM required for running basic and small programs, but as the size of an application increases, the memory requirement also increases for the application to run smoothly.

 Step by Step Installation Of JDK

-Before we begin to install the latest version of JDK, it is recommended to check our systems for any old JDK versions, and uninstall them.
+Before installing the latest JDK version, it is recommended to check our systems for any old JDK versions and uninstall them.
 Though we can have more than one JDK, it is easier to set paths and to work with just the latest one.